-The severity of damage to the brain after an injury is the primary factor in predicting the injury’s impact on the individual.
-Brain injury is typically categorized as mild, moderate, or severe.
+Brain injury severity is the primary factor in predicting the injury’s impact on an individual.
+A brain injury can be classified as mild, moderate or severe.

 |Mild Brain Injury||Moderate Brain Injury||Severe Brain Injury|

-A severe brain injury may cause the individual to experience an unconscious state, where one appears to be in a deep sleep and cannot be aroused or respond purposefully.
-Assessments will typically reveal that the individual has no sleep and wake cycles.
+Depending on the brain injury’s severity, a person may enter into an unconscious state, where one appears to be in a deep sleep and cannot be aroused or respond purposefully.
+Assessments typically reveal that the individual has no sleep and wake cycles.
 This loss of consciousness (LOC) is referred to as a coma.
-Depending on varying factors and the severity of injury, the individual may remain in a coma, emerge from a coma, or experience an increased level of consciousness.
+Depending on varying factors and the severity of the injury, the individual may remain in a coma, emerge from a coma, or experience an increased level of consciousness.

 Someone who is truly in a coma will not be considered for any type of brain injury rehabilitation program.
 People can, however, experience different states of consciousness after brain injury.
 Understanding these disorders of consciousness can be important when discussing treatment and possible rehabilitation options.